Emanuel Cleaver: 2008 Democratic presidential primary election

 During the 2008 Democratic presidential primaries, Cleaver endorsed Hillary Clinton.
 He claimed that African American superdelegates who supported Clinton were subjected to harassment, threatened with primary opponents and called "Uncle Tom."
 He said they were told, "'You’re not black if you’re not supporting Barack Obama' … It's ugly."
 On March 30, 2008, Cleaver said he realized he was on the losing team: "Even though I don't expect the Kansas City Chiefs to beat the Indianapolis Colts, I cheer for the Kansas City Chiefs."
 According to BlackMissouri.com., U.S. Representative Jesse Jackson Jr. of Illinois asked Cleaver, "If it comes down to the last day and you're the only superdelegate? … Do you want to go down in history as the one to prevent a black from winning the White House?"
 Cleaver said, "I told him I'd think about it."
 Cleaver said during the primary he'd be shocked if Obama wasn't the next president but made clear he still supported Clinton until she suspended her bid.

+Political positions

+Cleaver voted to provide Israel with support following the October 7 attacks.

 Electoral history

 Personal life

 Emanuel Cleaver and his wife, Dianne, have four children.
 They reside in Kansas City.

 In 2000, a road in Kansas City was renamed Emanuel Cleaver II Boulevard.
 The new route consisted of Brush Creek Blvd., E. 47th St., and the portion of Van Brunt Blvd. south of 31st St.

 In 2012, Bank of America sued Emanuel and Dianne Cleaver and Cleaver Company LLC, alleging that the company had defaulted on a $1.46 million commercial real estate loan obtained a decade earlier for a Grandview car wash.
 In 2013, the lawsuit was settled.
 Cleaver's congressional wages were garnished to repay the money owed.

+In June 2023, Emanuel Cleaver officiated the wedding of fellow Democratic Congressman and former House Majority Leader Steny Hoyer, and Elaine Kamarck, a senior fellow at the Brookings Institution.